The Virtual Currency Regulation Review: United Arab Emirates

-- conducts any other activity or financial transaction determined by a supervisory authority.65
+- conducts any other activity or financial transaction as determined by a supervisory authority.61

-The New ALM Law and its Executive Regulation also expands the powers of institutions, units and committees charged with supervision and enforcement of the UAE's AML/CTF regime.68 These include, among others, the Central Bank, which operates the Financial Intelligence Unit and is to receive suspicious activities report filings from obliged entities, the DMCC Authority within its free zone, the DFSA in the DIFC and the FSRA in the ADGM.69
+The ALM Law and its Executive Regulation also expands the powers of institutions, units and committees charged with supervision and enforcement of the UAE's AML/CTF regime.64 These include, among others, the Central Bank, which operates the Financial Intelligence Unit and is to receive suspicious activities report filings from obliged entities, the DMCC Authority within its free zone, the DFSA in the DIFC and the FSRA in the ADGM.65

-In June 2019, the UAE government announced that regulated entities, including financial institutions, would be required to use 'goAML', a UN-developed software platform, to file any suspicion activity report of money laundering to the Central Bank's Financial Intelligence Unit.70 The initiative underscores the UAE's commitment to meet international best standards in AML and CTF and digitise its economy.
+Since 2019, the UAE government requires regulated entities, including financial institutions to use 'goAML', a UN-developed software platform, to file reports of any activity suspected of money laundering to the Central Bank's Financial Intelligence Unit.70

-The SCA Draft Virtual Asset Regulation refers to the New AML Law and regulations, but also includes additional AML/CFT provisions,71 such as the need to have a robust compliance framework, including KYC, and ongoing AML monitoring in place.
-The proposal also proposes that deposits and withdrawals may only be made from and to a designated bank account in the name of the client with an authorised financial institution in the UAE or a foreign financial institution explicitly signed off by the SCA.72 Crucially, the SCA Draft Virtual Asset Regulation suggests that a cryptoasset, which cannot be adequately traced, may not be used to fund accounts or make transactions through a licensed person, such as a SCA-licensed crypto exchange.73 This would potentially exclude privacy coins, such as Monero, Zcash or Dash from being offered in the onshore UAE.
+The SCA Virtual Asset Regulation refers to the AML Law and regulations, but also sets out additional AML/CFT provisions,71 such as the need to have a robust compliance framework, including KYC and ongoing AML monitoring in place.
+The SCA Virtual Asset Regulation requires that deposits and withdrawals may only be made from and to a designated bank account in the name of the client with an authorised financial institution in the UAE or a foreign financial institution explicitly signed off by the SCA.72 Crucially, the SCA Virtual Asset Regulation suggests that a cryptoasset that cannot be adequately traced may not be used to fund accounts or make transactions through a licensed person, such as an SCA-licensed cryptoasset exchange.73 This is to restrict in the UAE the usage and trading of privacy coins, such as Monero, Zcash or Dash, and coins routed through anonymising protocols and mixers.

-The AML Rules apply a risk-based approach to authorised firms (other than credit rating agencies), authorised market institutions, designated non-financial businesses or professions, and auditors.
-If a blockchain or virtual currency business were licensed by the DFSA, it would be obliged to comply with its AML Module, which includes extensive customer due diligence and continuing AML monitoring.
-Decentralised exchanges, known as DEXs, may have difficulty complying.
+The AML Rules also apply a risk-based approach to authorised firms (other than credit rating agencies), authorised market institutions, designated non-financial businesses or professions, and auditors.
+If a blockchain or cryptoasset business were licensed by the DFSA, it would be obliged to comply with the DFSA's AML Module, which includes extensive customer due diligence and continuing AML monitoring.
+Businesses active in DeFi, particularly in yield farming and liquidity mining via decentralised protocols, may have difficulty complying.

 The mainland UAE AML/CTF regime also applies in the ADGM.
-Like the DIFC, the FSRA maintains an AML Rulebook, which complements the federal regulations and puts detailed requirements on regulated entities, including for risk-based KYC and AML controls.76 The FSRA overhauled the ADGM's framework in 2018 and 2019 (with limited changes in February 2020) to bring it in line with the New AML Law and implementing regulations.77 Further updates were made in February to implement FATF guidelines.
-The Rulebook applies to all FSRA-regulated entities, including those regulated under the 2018 and follow-on amendments to the FSMA relating to virtual asset businesses.78 In line with other jurisdictions, the ADGM requires the provision of detailed and comprehensive virtual asset compliance policies and the appointment of a money laundering reporting officer responsible for overseeing the authorised person's compliance with the AML Rulebook.79
+Like the DIFC, the FSRA maintains an AML Rulebook, which complements the federal regulations and puts detailed requirements on regulated entities, including for risk-based KYC and AML controls.76 The FSRA overhauled the ADGM's framework in 2018 and 2019 (with limited changes in February and November 2020) to bring it in line with the AML Law and implementing regulations.77 The Rulebook applies to all FSRA-regulated entities, including those regulated under the 2018 and follow-on amendments to the FSMA relating to virtual asset businesses.78 In line with other jurisdictions, the ADGM requires the provision of detailed and comprehensive virtual asset compliance policies and the appointment of a money laundering reporting officer responsible for overseeing the authorised person's compliance with the AML Rulebook.79

 Regulation of exchanges